 To further solidify my point that stretching does improve performance let me provide one more study.
 The purpose of this study was to clarify the acute effect of dynamic stretching on performance.
 To not bore you with the details, this study also showed that dynamic stretching significantly improves power output.
 (Yamaguchi 2007)

 In a warm-up routine, I see static stretching putting the muscles to sleep (not literally).
 There is even evidence to suggest static stretching causes a decrease in strength and power.
 Again, this does not mean to stop static stretching.

 Does stretching reduce muscle soreness?

-I went through a couple studies relating to stretching and soreness reduction.
-One review of stretching and soreness looked at 10 studies and found that stretching does not reduce post exercise muscle soreness.
+I went through a couple of studies relating to stretching and soreness reduction.
+One review of stretching and soreness looked at 10 studies and found that stretching does not reduce post-exercise muscle soreness.
 (Herbert 2007)

 The Dos and Donts of Stretching

 Even the body during stretching must follow basic physiology principles.
 It is that physiology that guides how we stretch.
 It is also the physiology of muscles that guide how we should not stretch.
 The body contains muscle spindles.
 These are reactive to changes in length and velocity.
 During ballistic stretching, you perform bouncing movements which might activate these spindles causing an increase in tension.
 It does not make sense to stretch a muscle that has activated its tension mechanism.
 Doesn't it make sense to stretch a relaxed muscle?